davidusb-geek/emhass/docs/develop.md

 ### Method 3 - Docker Virtual Environment

 With Docker, you can test EMHASS in both standalone and add-on mode via modifying the build argument: `build_version` with values: `standalone`, `addon-pip`, `addon-git`, `addon-local`.
-Since emhass-add-on is using the same docker base, this method is good to test the add-on functionally of your code. _(addon-local)_
+Since emhass-add-on is using the same docker base, this method is good to test the add-on functionality of your code. _(addon-local)_

-Depending on if you choose to run standalone or addon, `docker run` will require different passed variables/arguments to function.
+Depending on your choice of running standalone or addon, `docker run` will require different passed variables/arguments to function.
 See following examples:

-_Make sure your terminal is in the root `emhass` directory before running the docker build._
+_Note: Make sure your terminal is in the root `emhass` directory before running the docker build._

 #### Docker run add-on via with local files:

-**addon-local** copies the local emhass files to compile and run in addon mode.
+**addon-local** copies the local emhass files (from your device) to compile and run in addon mode.

 ```bash
 docker build -t emhass/docker --build-arg build_version=addon-local .